contensis/canvas-schema/README.md

 4. I changed the decorators from `strong` | `emphasis` to `bold` | `italic` and then back again, as bold and italic refer to more visual styling than describing the intent of the formatting.
 5. I've added `_tableCaption` to our table definition as we should support accessible tables from the outset.
 6. Should `_tableCells` support both `string` and `fragments`
+7. Should we change remove underline decorator, the `<u>` element should not be used to format `underlined` text in HTML and doing so in the Canvas may suggest that is correct understanding of the `<u>` element as per [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/u)